برجاء الإنتظار ...

 · low number of red blood cells (haemolytic anaemia)

-Keep out of the reach and sight of children.
+• Keep this medicine out of the sight and reach of children.

-Medicines should not be disposed of via wastewater or household waste.
-Ask your pharmacist how to dispose of medicines no longer required.
-These measures will help to protect the environment.
+• Do not throw away any medicines via wastewater or household waste.
+Ask your pharmacist how to throw away medicines you no longer use.
+These measures will help protect the environment.

-What ClavodarÒ Suspension contains
+What Clavodar® contains

-The active substances are Amoxicillin/Clavulanic Acid.
+- The active substances are: Amoxicillin and Clavulanic Acid.

-Clavodar® 400/57 Forte Suspension: after reconstitution each 5 ml suspension contains 400 mg Amoxicillin (as amoxicillin trihydrate) and 57 mg Clavulanic Acid (as potassium clavulanate).
+Clavodar® Forte 400/57 Suspension: after reconstitution, each 5 ml suspension contains 400 mg Amoxicillin (as amoxicillin trihydrate) and 57 mg Clavulanic Acid (as potassium clavulanate).

-The other ingredients are: Xanthan gum, colloidal anhydrous silica, acesulfame potassium, lemon flavour, tutti-frutti flavour, silicon dioxide and citric acid.
+The other ingredients are: Xanthan gum, colloidal anhydrous silica, acesulfame potassium, lemon flavour, tutti-frutti flavour, silicon dioxide and citric acid

-Tel. (+962 6) 57 27 132
+Tel. (+962 6) 22 22 200

 Fax. (+962 6) 57 27 776